Climate Change

 Logistics Initiatives

 In Japan, DIC Group companies are using fewer, larger trucks and taking decisive steps to improve loading efficiency, as well as promoting the use of modal shift and the efficient combination of truck, rail and marine transport.
 Group companies in other countries and territories are advancing initiatives tailored to local circumstances.
-Over the long term, the Group expects that the expanded use of next-generation vehicles and LNG carriers will further help reduce greenhouse gas emissions attributable to logistics.
+Over the long term, the Group will explore diversifying the transportation methods it uses with a view to reducing emissions of greenhouse gases by advancing the use of next-generation modes of transport.

 Avoided Emissions

-The term “avoided emissions” refers to CO₂ emissions that can be avoided through the use of a product.
+The term “avoided emissions” refers to CO2 emissions that can be avoided through the use of a product.
 Examples include products that contribute to improving fuel efficiency by reducing vehicle body weight and products that help reduce energy used for heating and cooling by improving insulation.
-The DIC Group is working to appropriately calculate avoided emissions’ contribution to emissions across the supply chain, as well as to quantify their importance to the value its products deliver.
+In recent years, avoided emissions have attracted attention as a way to envisage the positive impact of corporate activities on climate change.
+While there remains room for improvement in terms of the precision of calculation methods and the reliability of calculations, DIC is promoting the use of avoided emissions as a way for it to clarify its contributions to decarbonization across its supply chains.

 Innovation